jwuillou8/hydejack-starter-kit/_projects/fastfuzzy.md

 sitemap: false
 ---

-* Real life data is sparse and messy
+Real life data is sparse and messy and in many instances, real world search engines require
-* In many instances, real world systems require simple, fast and fuzzy solutions
+* simple, flexible data modelling
-* The ability to build simple memories allow to execute abstract queries at record speed
+* fuzzy search with an intuitive scores

-Mixing high dimensional computing with symbolic logic, one delivers elegant solutions, achieving cheaper computing with unequaled performance with high compression rates.
+Mixing high dimensional computing with symbolic logic, one can deliver elegant solutions to the above requirements by modelling and encoding datasets as sparse binary vectors.

-Applications included GPS processing, behavioural and medical data.
+Because computations are base on the simplest possible data structures, such an engines allows to perform fuzzy searches at impressive speed and compression rate.

-Contact us for more information or to run a pilot.
+Past and present applications included GPS processing, behavioural and medical data.